- Death date

-Peter C. Goldmark ranks among the most important inventors of sound recording and television technology history.
-Born in Hungary, Goldmark received his doctorate from the University of Vienna in 1931, before moving on to work for a British radio company.
-After two years in England, he emigrated to the United States, where he joined the Columbia Broadcasting System (CBS) as a construction engineer.
-It was at CBS that he would develop his most famous inventions.
+Peter C. Goldmark (IRE Associate, 1936; Member, 1938; and Fellow, 1942) ranks among the most important inventors of sound recording and television technology history.
+Born in Budapest, Hungary, on 2 December 1906, Goldmark studied at the Universities of Berlin, Germany, and Vienna, Austria, receiving the Ph.D. in physics from the latter in 1931.
+Then he worked for a British radio company.
+After two years in England, he emigrated to the United States, and in 1936, he joined joined the Columbia Broadcasting System, Inc. (CBS) as Chief Television Engineer, later becoming Director of the Research and Development Division.
+He developed his most famous inventions at CBS.

-In the mid-1940s Goldmark changed his focus to sound recording and began developing a new sound technology—the long-playing record (LP).
-Goldmark was frustrated with the poor sound quality of 10-inch, 78-rpm discs and annoyed by the frequent need to flip sides.
+During World War II, CBS Laboratories were responsible for many military developments in the field of electronic counter-measures and reconnaissance, under his supervision.
+After World War II, Goldmark changed his focus to sound recording and began developing a new sound technology, the long-playing record (LP).
+Goldmark and his associates at CBS Laboratories developed the long-playing record (LP).
+He was frustrated with the poor sound quality of 10-inch, 78-rpm discs and annoyed by the frequent need to flip sides.
 Despite limited knowledge of the sound recording process, in 1945 he and a team of engineers began developing a better record.
 The team adopted the vinyl material and the 33 1/3-rpm speed that had been used for v-disc records during the war.
 They enlarged the diameter to 12 inches and experimented with recording techniques to capture sound better.
 By 1948, the LP was ready to be introduced to the public.
 They could hold much more music—an entire symphony—and produce better sound then a 78.

-In the mid-1950s, as the automobile changed the American landscape and freeways began spreading across America, Goldmark and his CBS colleagues began another project—developing a record player for the car.
+In the 1950s, Goldmark and his CBS colleagues began developing a record player for the car.
 To be viable, the car record player had to be small enough to fit in the glove compartment.
 Goldmark, who had spent the 1940s making records bigger, now turned his attention to making them smaller.
 The end result was a seven-inch record.
 In addition to shrinking the record, the rotating speed was reduced by half and the number of grooves per inch tripled.
 Goldmark’s team struggled to eliminate the effects of road vibration, which caused the record to skip, but were never completely successful.
 The car record player debuted in Chrysler luxury autos in the late 1950s, but was never good enough to gain wide acceptance.